microchip-pic-avr-examples/avr64du32-serial-bridge-mplab-mcc/README.md

 1. For communication with the EEPROM, disconnect jumper 13 (EEPROM HOLD), as the Curiosity Nano LED conflicts with this signal.

 2. To communicate with the memory card (*optional*), bridge the PF0 contacts (J107) located on the back of the Curiosity Nano and cut strap J109.
 However, this prevents the use of the 32 kHz crystal.
+More information about disconnecting the crystal can be found [in the user guide](https://onlinedocs.microchip.com/oxy/GUID-6E827030-13B3-4E71-AB50-A32EBF5333B9-en-US-1/GUID-A9D2F79F-11A0-43BB-BAB1-0A87B0D59138.html#GUID-A9D2F79F-11A0-43BB-BAB1-0A87B0D59138).

 ## Operation